AG-25/investment-tracker-web-application/README.md

-# Wealth Tracker Web Application
+# Investment Tracker Web Application

 This is an ongoing project, which is being done with the aim of creating a Flask application that allows users to register and then track investments on a dashboard (stock indices, bond indices, individual stocks), as well as plotting their own investment returns over time and estimating future returns.